 How to Make Cabbage Soup

-- Add onion and garlic – Add the chopped onion to the ground beef and saute until tender then add the minced garlic and cook 30 seconds or until fragrant.
+- Add onion and garlic – Add the chopped onion to the ground beef and saute until tender.
+Then add the minced garlic and cook for 30 seconds or until fragrant.

 - Add veggies and simmer – Add the carrots, celery, cabbage, diced tomatoes, tomato sauce, bay leaves, salt, pepper, brown sugar, and broth, and stir.
-Tip: for extra veggies, try adding green beans to the soup.
-Bring to a boil then reduce the heat and simmer for 20-30 minutes until vegetables are tender.
+For extra veggies, try adding green beans to the soup.
+Bring to a boil, and then reduce the heat and simmer for 20-30 minutes until vegetables are tender.

 - Add herbs – Remove the bay leaves, add in the fresh herbs, and season to taste.

-Yes, brown the ground beef and onions and then add all the ingredients to the soup into the slow cooker and cook on low for 7-8 hours and or high for 4-5 hours.
+This recipe is easy to transition to the slow cooker.
+Brown the ground beef and onions, and then add all the ingredients to the soup into the slow cooker and cook on low for 7-8 hours and or high for 4-5 hours.
 Add herbs and allow the soup to cook for another 5 minutes.

 Cabbage Soup is a warming and soothing soup that is hearty and so satisfying.
-This recipe also reheats well so you’ll love having leftovers.
+This recipe also reheats well, so you’ll love having leftovers.
+Add this to your menu for a quick and filling one-pot meal in minutes!

 Ingredients